Kushal-Sachdeva78/RFID/README.md

 ---

-## 💻 Code (Coming Soon)
+## 💻 Code

-> The firmware will be uploaded soon.
-> It will handle:
-> - RFID scanning
-> - Firebase authentication
-> - Attendance and transport logic
-> - Screen display updates
+- **Main.ino** – the ESP32 firmware to flash with Arduino IDE/PlatformIO.
+It drives the SPI screen,
+  buzzer, RFID reader, and posts scans to the backend.
+- **rfid_system/backend** – a FastAPI service that stores roster data and attendance logs in JSON.
+- **rfid_system/frontend** – a static dashboard that mirrors the SPI screen, records manual scans, and can log events to Firebase.

 ---